conery/dexter/docs/deb.md

 The components of a transaction are called _postings_ (or sometimes just "posts").
 A posting has the name of an account, an amount, and an indication of whether the account is being used as the source (credit) or debit (destination).

-Historically businesses that used double entry accounting would keep one journal, or ledger, for each account.
+Historically businesses that used double-entry accounting would keep one journal, or ledger, for each account.
 When transactions were recorded, one posting was entered in the journal for the credit account and a matching posting was entered in the journal for the debit account.

 With modern accounting software the records are commonly stored in the same file or database.
-Here is how the Costco transaction from above might be shown in a text file that uses the journal format of plain-text accounting applications (Dexter can also read and write files using this format):
+Here is how the Costco transaction from above might be shown in a text file that uses the **Journal format** of plain-text accounting applications (Dexter can also read and write files using this format):

 ```
 2024-01-17  Costco